 Funny French Phrases

 French phrases and expressions can be very colorful and odd, as well as funny!
-For example, the French like to randomly include animals in common funny French phrases: When a French-person needs to clear his or her throat, they don't say I have a frog in my throat, as an English speaking person would, but rather a cat!
+For example, the French commonly like to include animals in funny French phrases: When a French-person needs to clear his or her throat, they don't say I have a frog in my throat, as an English speaking person would, but rather a cat!

 How to say funny French phrases

 Here are some of the most basic funny French phrases to get you started.
 Further on in this lesson we will look at the pronunciation of these and more French phrases.